some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

-In the SOME/IP header the request message the client has to do the following:
+For the SOME/IP request message the client has to do the following for payload and header:

 * Construct the payload
 * Set the Message ID based on the method the client wants to call
-* Set the Length field to 8 bytes (for the second part of the SOME/IP header) + length of the serialized payload
+* Set the Length field to 8 bytes (for the part of the SOME/IP header after length field) + length of the serialized payload
 * Optionally set the Request ID to a unique number (shall be unique for client only)
 * Set the Protocol Version according :need:`feat_req_someip_89`.
 * Set the Interface Version according to the interface definition